svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_towards_concurrency/index.md

 The earlier [text](../lispbm_evaluation_function/index.html) on the evaluator hints that there is a datatype called `eval_context_t` that holds most information about the currently running program.
 This `eval_context_t` datatype is extended a little bit here.
-As before the context hold a program, a currently executing expression and a current environment as well as the continuation stack.
+Just as before, the context hold a program, a currently executing expression and a current environment as well as the continuation stack.
 Thus, each task has its own private continuation stack while the heap is shared between all